OtabekAz/qa5-project/_DOCS/user/roles_permissions.md

 The role **‘quiz’** can be only assigned to a user by administrator, or assigned manually by database administrator.

-ACL for **‘quiz’** role:
+_Permissions for **‘quiz’** role:_
 * _User:_ auth;
 * _Quiz question, - answer, - question group, - answer group:_
-all permissions are granted. (* See Permissions Matrix below)
+all permissions are granted. _(* See Permissions Matrix below)_

 ### 6. Course
-        Any user with the "Course" role has access to the title project page "Progress Monitor" and section "Course".
+Any user with the **"course"** role has access to the title project page "Progress Monitor" and section **"course"**.
-        In the Courses section, with the role of the “Course”, it is allowed to register, create and edit the content of courses and lessons.
+In the Courses section, with the role of the **“course”**, it is allowed to register, create and edit the content of courses and lessons.
 Group courses by name and sections, additions to courses, links to lectures from YouTube, links to additional material for studying the topic of  the lesson.
 It is also possible to tracking student progress and update it.
-        acl: ["course.get.all", "course.create",
-        "course.update.any", "lesson.create"]
+Permissions: ["course.get.all", "course.create", "course.update.any", "lesson.create"]

 ### 7. Flash